The QCD Adler function and the muon $g-2$ anomaly from renormalons: Summary and outlook

-\paragraph*{\bf Summary and outlook.} We have shown that the resurgent, analytical expression for the Adler function in Eq.~\eqref{trans_adler} gives an excellent quantitative agreement with data at the hadronic scale.
+We have shown that the analytical expression for the Adler function in Eq.~\eqref{trans_adler} has the flexibility to reproduce the Adler function data at the hadronic scale within the range of current determinations.
 We have used Cornwall's coupling to model the running of $\alpha_s$ whose value freezes at low energies with $\alpha_s(0) \sim \mathcal{O}(1)$.
-The latter ensures the applicability of the resurgent approach to renormalons and renormalization group equation of Ref.~\cite{Bersini:2019axn}, which is based on non-linear, ordinary differential equations~\cite{CostinBook}.
-As a result, Eq.~\eqref{trans_adler} features three arbitrary parameters, in contrast to conventional renormalon-based evaluations with an infinite number of arbitrary constants.
-We have determined those parameters from data, shown in Tab.~\ref{tabrersurgencefit}, and our representation of the Adler function is drawn in Fig.~\ref{Adler}.
+In this work, we focused on the latter effective description for the running of $\alpha_s$ due to its simplicity.
+Cornwall's coupling ensures the applicability of the resurgent approach to renormalons and renormalization group equation of Ref.~\cite{Bersini:2019axn}, which relies on non-linear, ordinary differential equations~\cite{CostinBook}.
+As a result, Eq.~\eqref{trans_adler} features 3+1 arbitrary parameters ($K, C, c_1$ and $\Lambda$), in contrast to conventional renormalon-based evaluations with an infinite number of arbitrary constants.